varadpatil101/CounciLLM/README.md

 > **One model doesn't have to do everything.**

-CouncilLLM treats its models as members of a council rather than as interchangeable workers.
+CounciLLM treats its models as members of a council rather than as interchangeable workers.

 Each member has a defined role: